update/update/README.md

 ## Community

 Are you using Update in your project?
-Have you published an [updater](docs/updaters.md)?
-Want to share your Update project with the world?
+Have you published an [updater](docs/updaters.md) and want to share your Update project with the world?
 Here are some suggestions:

 * If you get like Update and want to tweet about it, please use the hashtag `#updatejs`
-* Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/update) (pluse use the `update` tag in questions)
+* Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/update) (please use the `update` tag in questions)
 * **Gitter** Discuss Update with us on [Gitter](https://gitter.im/update)
 * If you publish an updater, thank you!
 To make your project as discoverable as possible, please add the keyword `updateupdater` to package.json.